 Contributing Factors of Publicly Supported Housing Location and Occupancy

 Consider the listed factors and any other factors affecting the jurisdiction and region.
-Identify factors that significantly create, contribute to, perpetuate, or increase the severity of fair housing issues related to publicly supported housing, including Segregation, RECAPs, Disparities in Access to Opportunity, and Disproportionate Housing Needs.
+Identify factors that significantly create, contribute to, perpetuate, or increase the severity of fair housing issues related to publicly supported housing, including Segregation, R/ECAPs, Disparities in Access to Opportunity, and Disproportionate Housing Needs.
 For each contributing factor that is significant, note which fair housing issue(s) the selected contributing factor relates to.

 Admissions and occupancy policies and procedures, including preferences in publicly supported housing

-Land use and zoning laws

 Community opposition

 Impediments to mobility